Lexus LS: 2017–2020

 Developed under the 200B program, the fifth-generation LS made its debut at the January 2017 North American International Auto Show.
 This model was previewed by the LF-FC concept that was first shown at the 2015 Tokyo Motor Show.
-It is the second Lexus model to be built on GA-L platform, after the LC grand tourer.
+It is the second Lexus model to be built on the GA-L platform, after the LC grand tourer.
 Dubbed as LS 500 (VXFA50/55), it is the first LS to be powered by a V6 engine.
+There were no plans to offer a V8 engine, as seen in previous LS models or European competitors.
 The 3.4-litre twin-turbo V35A-FTS V6 produces 415 hp and 600 Nm of torque.
 The wheelbase is 34 mm longer than the previous long-wheelbase model, the LS 460L.
 The height is also 15 mm lower, with the bonnet and boot measuring 30 and 40 mm lower, respectively.